Merchant Cash Advance Defense Attorney in Florida

 UCC Lien on Your Assets

-A UCC-1 financing statement has been filed against your business receivables, restricting your ability to obtain financing and signaling enforcement action.
+A UCC-1 financing statement has been filed against your business receivables, restricting your ability to obtain financing and signaling the possibility of enforcement action.

 Confession of Judgment